UniMath/agda-unimath/src/category-theory/full-subprecategories.lagda.md

     is-in-subtype-inclusion-subtype subtype-obj-Full-Subprecategory
 ```

-### The precategory structure of a full subprecategory
+### The underlying precategory of a full subprecategory

 ```agda
 module _